 For those very familiar with Facebook ads, link clicks vs landing page views comparison should not be strange to you.

-Anyway, in course of this article, you’ll understand the difference between link clicks vs landing page views and which one you should choose for your Facebook ad campaign.
+Anyway, in the course of this article, you’ll understand the difference between link clicks vs landing page views and which one you should choose for your Facebook ad campaign.

 Link Click is a performance goal in the Facebook ads manager that measures how many times the link on your ad is clicked in a given campaign.